Declaration of Domicile: All You Need to Know

 5) Voter registration

 Register as a voter in Florida.
-This is a significant leap that shows your intent and willingness to integrate into the state’s social and legal fabric.
+This is a significant step that shows your intent and willingness to integrate into the state’s social and legal fabric.

 6) Update financial accounts

-Update the address on your bank and investment accounts, setting them as your Florida address.
+Update the address on your bank and investment accounts, sending them to your Florida address.

 7) Maintain Florida as your primary place of residence

-While Florida doesn’t have any clear-cut requirements for how many days you need to be inside the state to qualify it as your domicile, maintaining it as your primary residence in third-party and official records shows a clear intent to keep Florida as your home base on a go-forward basis.
+While Florida doesn’t have any clear-cut requirements for how many days you must be inside the state to qualify it as your domicile, maintaining it as your primary residence in third-party and official records shows a clear intent to keep Florida as your home base on a go-forward basis.
+S

 Each step adds a new piece to the larger puzzle, demonstrating that while you travel around the country and wider world as a nomad, Florida is still where you call home.
 Although it requires time and resources, the benefits awaiting you at the end will surely make it all worthwhile.